Booyaka101/dynamic-jobs-economy/USER_MANUAL.md

 Notes:
 - Refresh/Invalidate require the player to be online.
 - History displays are paginated; use `[page] [size]` (size clamped, defaults applied on invalid input).
 If no entries or file is missing, a friendly message is shown.
  - Economy large-amount confirmation prevents accidental big changes.
-When a large action is initiated, you'll be prompted to type a reason in chat; it's stored with the pending confirmation and recorded in history on `/djeconomy confirm`.
+When a large action is initiated, the Admin Economy GUI prompts you to select a reason (or Skip Reason); it's stored with the pending confirmation and recorded in history on `/djeconomy confirm`.
 Configure behavior via `economy.admin_confirmation.threshold` and `economy.admin_confirmation.expiry_seconds` in `config.yml`, then apply with `/djeconomy reload`.

 #### Tab Completion
 - Admin tab completion is case-insensitive and permission-aware at the root.